viamrobotics/docs/docs/extend/modular-resources/create.md

 ## Create a custom modular resource

-To create your own modular resource, code a module in Go or Python using the module support libraries provided by [Viam's SDKs](/program/apis/) that implements at least one new model or type of {{< glossary_tooltip term_id="resource" text="resource" >}}:
+To create your own modular resource, code a module in Go or Python using the module support libraries provided by [Viam's SDKs](/program/apis/) that implements at least one new model or {{< glossary_tooltip term_id="api-namespace-triplet" text="subtype" >}} of {{< glossary_tooltip term_id="resource" text="resource" >}}:

 {{< tabs >}}
 {{% tab name="New Model" %}}
-Define a new model of a built-in resource type:
+Define a new model of a built-in resource subtype:

-1. [Code a new resource model](#code-a-new-resource-model) implementing all methods the Viam RDK requires in the API definition of its built-in type (ex. `rdk:component:base`).
+1. [Code a new resource model](#code-a-new-resource-model) implementing all methods the Viam RDK requires in the API definition of its built-in subtype (ex. `rdk:component:base`).
 Import your custom model and API into the main program and register the new resource model with your chosen SDK's helper methods.

-2. [Code a main program](#code-a-main-program-that-serves-as-the-entry-point-file-to-the-module) that starts the module after adding your desired resources from the registry.
+1. [Code a main program](#code-a-main-program-that-serves-as-the-entry-point-file-to-the-module) that starts the module after adding your desired resources from the registry.
 This main program is the "entry point" to your module.

-3. [Compile or package](#compile-the-module-into-an-executable) the module into a single executable that can receive a socket argument from Viam, open the socket, and start the module at the entry point.
+1. [Compile or package](#compile-the-module-into-an-executable) the module into a single executable that can receive a socket argument from Viam, open the socket, and start the module at the entry point.

 {{% /tab %}}
 {{% tab name="New Type" %}}
-Define a new type of resource:
+Define a new {{< glossary_tooltip term_id="api-namespace-triplet" text=" type or subtype" >}} of resource:

 1. Define the messages and methods of the new API in [protobuf](https://github.com/protocolbuffers/protobuf), then [generate code](https://grpc.io/docs/languages/python/generated-code/) in Python or Go and use the generated code to implement the higher level server and client functions required.